Managing online passwords

 Micklitz: Google has been using artificial intelligence for quite some time now.

 Risher: The technology was incorporated into our email service, Gmail, from the very start.
 Google even developed its own machine learning library called TensorFlow, which facilitates the work of programmers involved in machine learning.
 Gmail, in particular, benefits from TensorFlow, as it provides a valuable service when it comes to recognising typical patterns.

 Can you explain how this pattern recognition works?

-Micklitz: But there are limits: A machine is only as intelligent as the person using it.
-If I feed a machine with false or one-sided data, the patterns it recognizes will also be false or one-sided.
+Micklitz: But there are limits: a machine is only as intelligent as the person using it.
+If I feed a machine with false or one-sided data, the patterns it recognises will also be false or one-sided.
 Despite all the hype surrounding artificial intelligence, its effectiveness always depends on the person using it.
 It’s up to the user to train the machine with high-quality data and to check the results afterwards.

 Risher: Once, when I was working for a different email provider, we received a message from a bank employee in Lagos.
 At the time, there were a lot of fraudulent emails in circulation – supposedly coming from Nigeria.
 The man was complaining that his emails would always end up in the recipient’s spam folder, even though he worked for a reputable bank.
-This is a typical case of false generalization within pattern recognition due to insufficient information.
+This is a typical case of false generalisation within pattern recognition due to insufficient information.
 We were able to help solve this problem by changing the algorithm.

 Photographs: Conny Mirbach